Location | Rural Western Tanzania, East Africa

 Service Opportunities | Working with water-harvesting, women’s rights issues, sustainable agriculture, construction, teaching in schools

 Cultural and Recreational Highlights | Serengeti Safari, Zanzibar, crossing the equator, meeting with a traditional healer, Rwanda genocide museum, sports

 Tanzania is known throughout East Africa for having years of peace, most often credited to the unifying national language of Swahili.
-Volunteers in the mountainous Karagwe Region will find themselves in a remote town where the majority of people are farmers subsisting on less than $100 a year.
+Volunteers in the mountainous Karagwe Region will find themselves in a remote town where the majority of people are farmers subsisting on less than a few hundred dollars per year.
 Sadly, the AIDS epidemic, malaria, and other health crises have touched this vibrant community.
 Amizade volunteers work side-by-side with an impressive team of community members and organizers dedicated to improving people’s lives.

-Amizade volunteers will live within the community of Karagwe and serve with our partner community organizations.
-Volunteering frequently relates to supporting the installation of water systems on family homes, working on a sustainable farm, teaching in schools, working with a women’s rights organization, or to assisting with the construction of a Transitional Home for orphans.
+Amizade volunteers will within the community of Karagwe and serve with our partner community organizations.
+Volunteering frequently relates to supporting the installation of water systems on family homes, working on a sustainable farm, teaching in schools, working with a women’s rights organization, or managing creative learning camps.
 Service is only one component of the Amizade experience.
 Volunteers will also learn through speakers from local organizations, visits to local mosques or churches, and local cultural and recreational opportunities.
-Groups of Amizade Tanzania volunteers stay in a local hostel, while individual volunteers can be placed in a home stay with a local family.
+Groups of Amizade Tanzania volunteers stay in a local guest house, while individual volunteers can be placed in a home stay with a local family.

 Our Community Partners

 Mavuno | The Mavuno Project is dedicated towards meeting rural development aspects with special references and emphasizes to education, health, agriculture, environmental protection and sanitation, appropriate technology, women and youth development, needy children assistance, HIV awareness, light feeding, and water assistance.